SixArm/mast-cell-help/topics/white-blood-cell/index.md

 There are several types of white blood cells:

-* Neutrophils: Neutrophils are the most abundant type of white blood cell and are often the first responders to infection.
+* **Neutrophils**: Neutrophils are the most abundant type of white blood cell and are often the first responders to infection.
 They engulf and destroy bacteria and other pathogens.

-* Lymphocytes: Lymphocytes are a diverse group of white blood cells that include B cells and T cells.
+* **Lymphocytes**: Lymphocytes are a diverse group of white blood cells that include B cells and T cells.
 B cells produce antibodies, which target and neutralize pathogens.
 T cells assist in the immune response, directly attacking infected cells, and regulating the immune system.

-* Monocytes: Monocytes are large white blood cells that can transform into macrophages when they migrate into tissues.
+* **Monocytes**: Monocytes are large white blood cells that can transform into macrophages when they migrate into tissues.
 Macrophages engulfing and break down pathogens and cellular debris.

-* Eosinophils: Eosinophils defend against parasitic infections and are also involved in the immune response to allergies, asthma, and certain autoimmune diseases.
+* **Eosinophils**: Eosinophils defend against parasitic infections and are also involved in the immune response to allergies, asthma, and certain autoimmune diseases.

-* Basophils: Basophils release histamine and other chemicals that can trigger inflammation and allergic reactions.
+* **Basophils**: Basophils release histamine and other chemicals that can trigger inflammation and allergic reactions.
 They play a role in immediate hypersensitivity responses.